 Have you ever heard of polyamorous relationships or polyamory?
-Would you ever give such a relationship a try, or are you a follower of the belief that people should only be in monogamous relationships?
+Would you ever give such a relationship a try?
+Or do you believe that people should only be in monogamous relationships?

 Polyamory is the practice of engaging in multiple intimate relationships with the consent of all the people involved.
-Many people compare polyamory to cheating or perhaps swinging.
-But, in reality, it is completely different from those two.
+Many people compare polyamory to cheating or swinging.
+But, in reality, polyamory is quite different.

 On the other hand, the focus of swinging is mostly on having recreational intercourse with other people.
 In polyamorous relationships, the focus is on developing bonds to and building a romantic relationship with more than one person at the same time.

-Being aware of polyamory as something that is not negative is actually a great way to redefine your perception of a relationship.
-It should make you understand that relationships do not come in “one size fits all.”
+Being aware of how polyamory works can help you understand that relationships do not come in “one size fits all.”

-Some people believe that open and polyamorous relationships are one and the same thing because both are non-monogamous relationships.
-But, there is one main difference between these two types of relationships.
+Some people believe that open and polyamorous relationships are one and the same because both are non-monogamous.
+But, there is one key difference between these two types of relationships.

-An open relationship is a relationship between two people who agree to have sexual but not romantic relationships with other people.
+An open relationship is a relationship between two people who agree to have sex but not romantic relationships with other people.
 Each couple defines their rules of “openness” in their relationship.
-Dan Savage is in an open relationship with his partner and he states that the key to having a successful open relationship lies in communication.
+Dan Savage is in an open relationship with his partner, and he states that the key to having a successful open relationship lies in communication.